ldstep/ldstephensnet/content/notes.md

 ---

+April 17, 2025, at 3:19:36 PM

+Every time I decide to write a blog post on my iPad I'm amazed at how much faster and accurate I type on the 11" iPad keyboard compared to the 13" MacBook Air keyboard.
+It's probably worth while doing more of my writing on my iPad.

+---

 April 15, 2025, at 8:56:56 AM

 I made a small tweak to the site CSS yesterday, added some styling to block quotes.